Bearer bond: History

 Bearer bonds have been traced back as far as 1648, but there was a spike in popularity in the United States for these bonds during the Civil War, as government resources were strained and limited.
 Following the success and ease of transferring funds in the United States, Europe and South America also started issuing this type of bond.

-The main appeal of bearer bonds is anonymity, which has led them to be the financial instrument of choice for money laundering, tax evasion and concealed business transactions in general.
+The main appeal of bearer bonds is anonymity, which led them to become the financial instrument of choice for unlawful activity including money laundering, tax evasion and drug trafficking.
 In response, new issuances of bearer bonds have been severely curtailed in the United States since 1982.

-All the bearer bonds issued by the US Treasury had matured as of May 2016.
-The amount outstanding is approximately $87 million as of March 2020.
+All bearer bonds issued by the US Treasury had matured as of May 2016, with approximately $87 million yet to be redeemed as of March 2020.

 Chiasso financial smuggling case

 From 2009 to 2012, a series of incidents involving the forgery and smuggling of U.S. bearer bonds in Italy and Switzerland occurred, beginning with the Chiasso financial smuggling case in June 2009, in which Italian financial police and customs guards seized documents purporting to be U.S. bearer bonds totaling $134.5 billion in Chiasso, Switzerland, on the Italian border.

-The bonds were readily determined to be phony, the latest in a series of "billion-dollar bond" schemes that the United States Treasury calls "Morgenthaus".
+The bonds were readily determined to be phony: the latest in a series of "billion-dollar bond" schemes that the United States Treasury calls "Morganthaus".